DataDog/hiring-engineers/answers.md

 According to the url below, The global connected car market was valued at $63.03 billion in 2019, and is projected to reach $225.16 billion by 2027.
 [Connected Car Market Statistics – 2027] https://www.alliedmarketresearch.com/connected-car-market

-The generic connected vehicle use case would be to push vehicle data to the public clouds (also MEC) to let them process an enormous amount of data (e.g. environment information to drivers, road conditions etc) to get the necessasry information in real time for safe driving.
+The generic connected vehicle use case would be to push vehicle data to the public clouds (also MEC) to let them process an enormous amount of data (e.g. environment information to drivers, road conditionsetc) to get the necessasry information in real time for safe driving.
 However, the mobile network stability from vehicle to Cloud is also challenging due to handover interruption between 4G/5G base stations (RU/CU/DU).

 Another concern is a huge amount of data that single car generates.